gwilku/jscan-docs/general/troubleshooting.rst

 4. Make sure you gave JScan all required permissions
 5. Make sure you **choose the correct adapter** from the list

-... note::	The *Auto-connect* option is for BT 4.0 (BLE) devices only.
+.. note:: The *Auto-connect* option is for BT 4.0 (BLE) devices only.

+.. note:: iPhones work with BT 4.0 (BLE) adapters only.

 6.Make sure no other OBD applications are using the adapter (and uninstall Torque, it works in the background preventing JScan from connecting)